ComposableFi/composable/book/src/ecosystem/the-composable-team.md

 ## Seun Lanlege | Bridging Lead

 Seun brings his wealth of experience as a former core developer at Parity Technologies to Picasso.
-Seun is leading the bridging team and harnessing his knowledge and experience to power the development of trustless bridging solutions between various networks beyond DotSama, including IBC, and more.
+Seun is leading the bridging team and harnessing his knowledge and experience to power the development of trustless bridging solutions between various networks beyond DotSama, including IBC and more.
 Follow him on [Twitter](https://twitter.com/seunlanlege) or [Medium](https://medium.com/@seunlanlege).

 ## Pepe Blasco | Solidity lead